 Matt Amyotte Fund - A talented actor and musician, Matthew Amyotte was a beloved part of Neptune's family, most notably as Musical Director for the Youth Performance Company (YPCo), and as a performer in both Fountain Hall and Scotiabank Stage productions.
 In honour of his memory, each year, a student will receive a scholarship to the YPCo program.

 The Blackmore Bursary - This bursary is awarded annually to a talented student enrolled in the technical theatre program at the Fountain School of Performing Arts at Dalhousie University.

-Terry Erwin Fund - This fund has helped provide Neptune with a technically-advanced music room for our musicians to perform in.
+Terry Irwin Fund - This fund has helped provide Neptune with a technically-advanced music room for our musicians to perform in.
 This room has helped improve working conditions for performers and has allowed Neptune to better the sound quality our audiences enjoy on the Fountain Hall Mainstage.

 Chrysalis Project - Initiated in 2018 this hands-on learning program provides emerging directors, designers and choreographers with experience and exposure to professional productions.
 Chrysalis participants are mentored by seasoned local and visiting professionals.